For RCMP information specific to Criminal Record and Vulnerable Sector checks, please visit

 Before releasing any contacts, be assured that we have carefully reviewed all information at hand and have determined that the disclosure of the contact(s) may be of relevance and may or may not be given consideration by an employer, organization or agency.

-The Saugeen Shores Police Service completes record checks in accordance with the LEARN Guideline for Police Record Checks.
-You may view a copy of the Guideline here.
+The Saugeen Shores Police Service completes record checks in accordance with the LEARN Companion to the Police Record Check Reform Act..

 I have police contact information that I feel might hinder my chances of getting a job.
 Is there a process I can use to get things removed from my police check?